 Often free WiFi is easy to find on public transport, in cafes, restaurants, or hotel lobbies.
-Beware if you are in more remote places, out in Alaska or the Artic Circle; for example, you may sometimes have zero connection.
+Beware, in more remote places such as Alaska or the Arctic Circle, you may have zero connection.

 Contact your cell phone provider and internet provider before your leave home